A Guide to

 How does DLP 3D printing work?

-DLP 3D printing (digital light processing 3D printing) is an additive manufacturing technique that uses light and photopolymers to create three-dimensional objects layer by layer.
+DLP 3D printing (digital light processing 3D printing), along with others like material jetting, SLA printing, etc. is an additive manufacturing technique that uses light and photopolymers to create three-dimensional objects layer by layer.

 The printing process uses a liquid photopolymer resin that hardens when exposed to light.
 A build platform is submerged or positioned just above a vat of the liquid photopolymer resin.
 The digital light projector shines UV light onto the resin, and the projected image corresponds to the first layer of the 3D object.